Angus Mackay (Queensland politician): Professor of agriculture, Sydney

-During his time he delivered a lecture on 'diary farming' (1888), a series of lectures on 'Irrigation as a means of improving our agricultural prospects' (1888), and looked at the gumming disease in sugar cane in the Clarence River area in the north of the State in 1893.
-He occupied the position until 1897, given 'the state of his health led him to seek change and rest in his mother land'.
+During his time he delivered a lecture on "dairy farming" (1888), a series of lectures on "Irrigation as a means of improving our agricultural prospects" (1888), and looked at the gumming disease in sugar cane in the Clarence River area in the north of the State in 1893.
+He occupied the position until 1897, given "the state of his health led him to seek change and rest in his mother land".

-Residing in Balmain, it appears the former 'Chief Instructor in Agriculture for New South Wales Government' did not immediately return to Scotland, as in April 1897 he left 'to fill an important position at the Wesley College, under the Victorian Government'.
+Residing in Balmain, it appears the former "Chief Instructor in Agriculture for New South Wales Government" did not immediately return to Scotland, as in April 1897 he left "to fill an important position at the Wesley College, under the Victorian Government".

 Later life

 Mackay married Marjory Ross in London, and together had one son and six daughters (including William d.
 1912, John Ross 1863–1864, Marjory b.
 1865, Angus b.
 1876, Johanna b.
 1869, Angus b.
 1871, Elizabeth Catherine b.
 1867, Jean b.
 1879).

-For the newly-formed Highland Society of Queensland in 1866, Mackay was designated 'first chieftain (treasurer)'.
-He was a member of Clan Mackay, and the Southamptom Caledonian Society.
+For the newly-formed Highland Society of Queensland in 1866, Mackay was designated "first chieftain (treasurer)".
+He was a member of Clan Mackay, and the Southampton Caledonian Society.

 He died in Portobello, Edinburgh, in February 1910.